-EIN#: 81-0837031 1170 Cleveland Ave.
-East Point, GA 30344 WellStar Atlanta Medical Center South, located in East Point, GA, has been serving the healthcare needs of South Fulton for more than 50 years.
+EIN: 81-0837031 1170 Cleveland Ave.
+East Point, GA 30344 WellStar Atlanta Medical Center South, located in East Point, Georgia, has been serving the healthcare needs of South Fulton for more than 50 years.
 In 2013, AMC South merged with WellStar Atlanta Medical Center, forming one hospital with two campuses.
-With a combined 762 beds, AMC and AMC South are now the second largest licensed-bed hospital in Georgia.
+With a combined 762 beds, AMC and AMC South now make up the second-largest licensed-bed hospital in Georgia.